mjordan/islandora_drush_make/README.md

 ## Usage

-Run this from within the your Islandora sites/default or sites/all directory, whichever you prefer:
+Copy islandora.drush.make into your Islandora sites/default or sites/all directory, whichever you prefer, and then run the following command:

 ```
 drush make --yes --no-core --contrib-destination=. islandora.drush.make